MENU

 Introduction

-The datagrid component is new to RGraph in version 6.21 and is a very easy way to show data to your users.
-It's very customisable with standard css and extensible with a whole host of events and api calls that are available.
+The datagrid component is new to RGraph in version 6.21 and is an easy way to show data to your users.
+It's very customisable with standard CSS and extensible with a whole host of events and API calls that are available.
 It can be quickly integrated into your pages and forms so it allows you to quickly and easily build your website and standardise the look of data tables across all of your pages.

 Example

-Here's a basic example of the datagrid with resizable columns which can be sorted by clicking on the column headers.
+Here's a basic example of the datagrid with resizable columns, paging and a search function which can be sorted by clicking on the column headers.
 There's a button underneath the datagrid which resets the column widths back to the default by using an api call.

 <script src="RGraph.common.core.js" ></script>